 Google shared drives (formerly known as Team Drives) are a feature in Google’s G Suite that offer shared space in Google Drive where teams can create, store, search, collaborate on, and have access to all their team-owned files.
 Below is a list of the best practices for using shared drives here at the University of Michigan.

 Related: Review the shared drive limits and observe these technical limitations when migrating data or organizing content.

 Take the time to plan out your shared drive structure before you create one.
 Some questions to ask yourself:

 - How many shared drives do I need?
 There is no limit to how many shared drives you can create.

 - How should we manage shared drive membership?
-Keep in mind that everyone at the top-level folder will be able to see every file in the shared drive.
+Keep in mind that everyone at the shared drive-level will be able to see every file and folder in the shared drive.

 Establish Naming Conventions